Brushfam/openbrush-contracts/docs/docs/smart-contracts/example/data.md

 }
 ```

-Also, you can use the `openbrush::upgradeable_storage` macro that implements that trait by default,
+Also, you can use the `openbrush::storage_item` macro that implements that trait by default,
 and also prepare the storage to be upgradeable.

 ```rust